Why A Christian Simply Cannot Support Abortion

 In certain ancient cultures, sacrificing children to their “gods” was commonplace.
 It is unsettling (to say the least) when I read about the horrors of the Canaanites laying their babies on a hot altar for the purpose of burning to death while they scream; all for their “god” Molech.
 Plutarch, a first century Greek (and pagan), historian gives insight to the details of the child sacrifice of the Canaanites, saying that while the infants were being offered up on the hot altar to be burned to death, “the whole area before the statue was filled with a loud noise of flutes and drums so that the cries of wailing should not reach the ears of the people.” -Plutarch, De superstitione 13 (On Superstition)

 In much more recent history, central and south American indigenous societies were notorious for their child sacrifice practices.
 In our society, though, we are more “civilized” than that, or perhaps a more accurate term is that we are more “sinister” than that.
-Yes, the latter term is better fitting, I think.
 We are much more “enlightened” and “sophisticated”.
-We love to murder our babies in the very womb of their mother, somehow dreaming up twisted "altruistic" motives for doing so.
-We love it so much that we’ve managed to legally murder no less than 63,000,000 babies in the USA since 1973.
+We murder our babies in the very womb of their mother, somehow dreaming up twisted "altruistic" motives for doing so.
+We’ve managed to legally murder no less than 63,000,000 babies by abortion in the USA since 1973.
 By comparison, the Holocaust murder count of Jews is 6,000,000 (less than 10%).
 The total death count of WWI was a third of what we’ve racked up so far by way of abortion.
-In this essay, I will put forth the Biblical case as to why a professing Christian can never support abortion in the same way they can never support, advocate for, or participate in murder in general.
+Polemics now aside, in this essay, I will put forth the Biblical case as to why a professing Christian can never support abortion in the same way they can never support murdering humans in general.
+God universally prohibits the unlawful killing of a human life; those that He has made in His image (Gen. 1:26, Gen. 9:6, Exod.
+20:13, cf. Rev. 21:8) and as we will see, Scripture does not limit this to fully grown/developed humans, but to babies as well (for they are no less human).
+The question becomes, does this include babies inside a mother’s womb?
+We will look at the biblical evidence that affirms it does, as well as historic church teaching on the matter.
 To define our terms, I will use the most basic definition of the word “murder” as described by https://www.merriam-webster.com/dictionary/murder.
 That is: “to kill (a person) unlawfully and unjustifiably with premeditated malice.”

 The Intrinsic Value of Humans: Made In The Image of God